IntroCSCI/colorvisionproject-Arthur4017/README.md

 Vectors are used to move the list of Color values from the function that searches a user entered file to the main function and to store the list of Color values taken from a searched file.

+The function hexSearch() returns a vector of Color type to the main() function where it is stored in another vector of Color type named colorNumber.
+The vector Hex in hexSearch() is used to store the potential hex number values.

 ### Functions

 The majority of functions now exist within the Color class.

 The function isHexColor() is used to iterate through values and determine whether or not the character string is a hex coded color.

 The function isRed() determines if a value entered, that is an already confirmed hex color, has red in the first two characters of the hex string.

+The function hexSearch() is used to identify potential hex color numbers in a file and transfer them to the main function (or with some adjustments anywhere) so that they can be identified as real values or discarded.

 ### Classes

 The Color class contains the essentials for identifying and filtering out hex values from a file.
 It is used to create a Color type variable which is then implemented as a vector variable type.
 The Color class contains the constructor that allows a user to create a list of intialized Color type variables.

+Object Oriented Design :
+Modular design makes the program easier to debug and test in sections.
+If there are any issues with the program it can be broken up into its pieces to be fixed.
+It is also easier to implement changes, especially with the creation of the Color type variables.
+Modifying and creating Color variables can make the program easier to combine with other complementary programs.